Jump to main content

 The long standing concentration of the professorship towards micro-reaction technologies and heterogeneous catalysis was devised between 1993 and 2002 under the leadership of Prof. Dr.-Ing.
 Dieter Hönicke.
 With the appointment of Prof. Dr.-Ing.
 Elias Klemm in 2003 this exploratory focus was continued and augmented.

-Since April, 1st, 2014, Univ.
-Prof. Dr. Klaus Stöwe is chairing the professorship.
+Prof. Dr. Klaus Stöwe has held the chair since 1 April 2014.
 A renaming of the professorship to Chemical Technology was attended by his appointment.
 Chemical Technology has to be considered as the processes of material synthesis.
 Starting from an idea and basic research up to application-oriented research, the competency of the chair lays in functional materials design with broad area of applications.
 Therefore, the professorship has a building bridge function between different departments as well as between basics and application of functional materials.
-The chair holder's expertise is covering inorganic chemistry, especially solid state chemistry and crystallography with a focus on functional materials up to technical chemistry with a focus on heterogeneous catalysis as well as Combinatorial Chemistry (CC) and High-Throughput Technologies (HTT), respectively.